3 ingredient no-churn Biscoff icecream

 Method

-2. Cut the pumpkin into small pieces and roast until soft (~ 30 minutes).
+2. Chop the pumpkin and sweet potato into small pieces and roast until golden and soft (approximately 30 minutes).

 Method